thingsboard/thingsboard.github.io/docs/user-guide/install/aws.md

 ##### Step 2.
 Choose Instance Type

-You can choose **any** instance type **except t1.micro and t2.nano**, since Thingsboard server and related third-party requires 1Gb of RAM.
+You can choose **any** instance type **except t1.micro and t2.nano**, since ThingsBoard server and related third-party requires 1Gb of RAM.
 This instruction is verified on t2.micro which is eligible for free tier.

 ##### Step 3.
 Configure Instance